History of the Catholic Church: Social teachings

-The Church was slow to react to the growing industrialization and impoverishment of workers, trying first to remediate the situation with increased charity.
-In 1891 Pope Leo XIII issued Rerum novarum in which the Church defined the dignity and rights of industrial workers.
+The Catholic Church was slow to react to the growing industrialization and impoverishment of workers, trying first to remediate the situation with increased charity.
+In 1891 Pope Leo XIII issued Rerum novarum in which the church defined the dignity and rights of industrial workers.

 The Industrial Revolution brought many concerns about the deteriorating working and living conditions of urban workers.
 Influenced by the German Bishop Wilhelm Emmanuel Freiherr von Ketteler, in 1891 Pope Leo XIII published the encyclical Rerum novarum, which set in context Catholic social teaching in terms that rejected socialism but advocated the regulation of working conditions.
 Rerum novarum argued for the establishment of a living wage and the right of workers to form trade unions.

 Quadragesimo anno was issued by Pope Pius XI, on 15 May 1931, 40 years after Rerum novarum.
 Unlike Leo, who addressed mainly the condition of workers, Pius XI concentrated on the ethical implications of the social and economic order.
 He called for the reconstruction of the social order based on the principle of solidarity and subsidiarity.
 He noted major dangers for human freedom and dignity, arising from unrestrained capitalism and totalitarian communism.

 The social teachings of Pope Pius XII repeat these teachings, and apply them in greater detail not only to workers and owners of capital, but also to other professions such as politicians, educators, house-wives, farmers, bookkeepers, international organizations, and all aspects of life including the military.
 Going beyond Pius XI, he also defined social teachings in the areas of medicine, psychology, sport, television, science, law and education.
 There is virtually no social issue, which Pius XII did not address and relate to the Christian faith.
 He was called "the Pope of Technology, for his willingness and ability to examine the social implications of technological advances.
 The dominant concern was the continued rights and dignity of the individual.
 With the beginning of the space age at the end of his pontificate, Pius XII explored the social implications of space exploration and satellites on the social fabric of humanity asking for a new sense of community and solidarity in light of existing papal teachings on subsidiarity.